elialm7/kurufrec/README.md

 ## How to Use

 - Download the zip file from the [Releases](https://github.com/your-username/your-repo/releases) section.
-- Run the `run.cmd` script.
+- Run the `kurufre.cmd` script.
 Ensure that you have Java 17 or a later version installed and configured in your system's path.

 ## Contributions